jpgomezt/ClassroomScheduling/README.md

 # ClassroomScheduling
-Project for working in a classroom scheduling system algortihm
+Project for working in a classroom scheduling system algorithm